TechnoMageKOMT/Programming_Notes/JavaScript/AndrewMead/A_Basics.md

 ## String Concatenation vs Template Literals

 Strings can be concatenated together with the +, concatenation operator, and variables can be inserted in strings using the same.
 The result of such a concatenation is called a **string literal**.
+Be mindful of type coersion when concatenating strings with the concatenation operator when numbers are present.
+I.e., Make sure all variables are of the String type and if not then cast any non-String variables to String before the concatenation

 ```JavaScript
 const temp = 37